 Parkinson Society British Columbia (PSBC) believes every person with Parkinson’s disease (PD) should have access to a physiotherapist – in particular, one who is experienced in treating movement disorders and neurodegenerative diseases.
 Physiotherapists (PTs) play an important role in holistic care as they utilize evidence-based approaches to movement and exercise that support people with Parkinson's in managing symptoms and maintaining wellbeing.

 Unfortunately, physiotherapy is inaccessible to many British Columbians living with Parkinson's due to financial constraints and/or geographic barriers.
-Furthermore, some physiotherapists lack the appropriate training and experience for effective treatment of people with PD.
+Furthermore, not all physiotherapists have taken PD-specific training beyond the basic module and experience from physiotherapy school.

 To increase access to Parkinson's-specific therapies, Parkinson Society British Columbia (PSBC) has launched a virtual physiotherapy service.
 PSBC's own neuro physiotherapist, Shelly Yu, will be accepting people with Parkinson’s disease (PD) for phone or video-conferencing sessions.
 For people meeting certain criteria, this service will be available free of charge.
 Sessions will be available one day per week, on Mondays (8:30am – 4:30pm).

 This service is for people with Parkinson’s disease in BC who: